trustgraph-ai/trustgraph/README.md

 </div>

-**TrustGraph transforms AI agents from experimental concepts into a continuous paradigm of autonomous operations within an organization.**
+**TrustGraph transforms AI agents from experimental concepts into a new paradigm of continuous autonomous operations.**

-It provides a robust, scalable, and reliable infrastructure designed for complex environments, complete with a full observability stack.
+The platform provides a robust, scalable, and reliable infrastructure designed for complex environments, complete with a full observability stack.
 TrustGraph automates the deployment of state-of-the-art RAG pipelines using Knowledge Graphs and Vector Databases and offers a unified interface to interact with all major LLM providers.

 ---